plone/training/gatsby/sourceplugins.rst

   ...
   plugins: [
+    ...
     {
       resolve: `gatsby-source-filesystem`,
       options: {
         name: `src`,
         path: `${__dirname}/src/`,
       },
-    }
+    },
+    ...
   ]
   ...

 Now restart the development server.
-If you open GraphiQL page, you'll see new possible queries.
+If we open GraphiQL page, we will see new possible queries.

 Exercise
 ++++++++